Tips for Worshiping with Children

 At Shepherd of the Valley, children are valued and nurtured, and we are committed to helping them learn how to worship.
 Children are not just the future of the church, they are the church today!
 We are not complete without God’s children of all ages bringing their hearts, minds, bodies, and voices together.
 We warmly welcome and encourage young children to attend worship – and we welcome the sounds and activity that come with them.

 Children learn best by doing – early and often – and by watching the adults they love.
-Research tells us that children who worship with their parents are more likely to grow into adults who have a life-giving faith in Jesus Christ and who are connected to a worshipping, serving, learning community of faith themselves.
+Research tells us that children who worship with their caregivers are more likely to grow into adults who have a life-giving faith in Jesus Christ and who are connected to a worshipping, serving, learning community of faith themselves.

 At baptism, we welcome children into God’s family and promise to journey with them.
 We want to support worship becoming a family habit, so below are practical tips for both young families and those who surround them, with love and faith, in our worship space.